MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/use-outlook-category-track-appointments-emails.md

 ---
-title: "Use Outlook category to track appointments and emails with Dynamics 365 for Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 07/17/2018 ms.reviewer: ""
+title: "Use Outlook category to track appointments and emails with Dynamics 365 for Customer Engagement apps | MicrosoftDocs" ms.custom: "" ms.date: 07/17/2018 ms.reviewer: ""